SecureSECO/SearchSECODatabaseAPI/README.md

 For testing you can run the tests after building by using `./Database-API_Test/tests`.

-To generate the code coverage you van use `make coverage`.
+To generate the code coverage you van use `make coverage` after building using `cmake -DCMAKE_BUILD_TYPE=Debug .` instead of `cmake --build .`.
 After this there will be an `.html` file inside the coverage folder with detailed information about the code coverage.